hastexo/webhook-receiver/README.md

 When the webhook is configured properly on the sender side (see "Webhook Sender Configuration Requirements", below), students will be enrolled in the appropriate courses as soon as an order is created.
 This requires that your Open edX installation runs with the Bulk Enrollment View enabled.

 These webhooks are intended for organizations that already use Shopify or WooCommerce as their selling platform, and thus have no need or intention to deploy [Open edX E-Commerce](https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/).

 ## Open edX Configuration Requirements

 ### Bulk Enrollment View

 * You must enable the Bulk Enrollment view.
 This view is disabled in a default Open edX configuration.
 To enable it, add `ENABLE_BULK_ENROLLMENT_VIEW: true` to your `lms.yml` configuration file, and restart the `lms` service via `supervisord`.

 * The Bulk Enrollment view also requires that you set `ENABLE_COMBINED_LOGIN_REGISTRATION: true`.
 Combined login registration is enabled by default in Open edX, but you may want to double-check that your installation follows the default.

 Once the bulk enrollment view is enabled, you can try accessing it via `https://your.openedx.domain/api/bulk_enroll/v1/bulk_enroll`.
 If the view is properly enabled, Open edX will respond with an HTTP status code of 401 (Unauthorized) rather than 404 (Not Found).

-### edX OAuth2 Client
+### Open edX OAuth2 Client

 Next, you need to create an OAuth2 client so that the webhook service can communicate with Open edX.

 1. In the Django admin interface (`https://your.openedx.domain/admin/`), open **Django OAuth